Queen Mary 2

 Queen Mary 2 was intended for some crossings of the Atlantic Ocean; the final construction cost was approximately $300,000 per berth.
 The cost was increased by the high quality of materials; having been designed as an ocean liner, 40% more steel was required for a cruise liner than for a standard cruise ship.
 Queen Mary 2 has a maximum speed of just over 30 kn and a cruising speed of 26 kn, which is faster than a contemporary cruise ship.
 Instead of the common diesel-electric configuration, Queen Mary 2 uses integrated electric propulsion to achieve her top speed.
 Diesel engines, augmented by gas turbines, are used to generate electricity for electric motors for propulsion and for on-board use.

-Queen Mary 2s facilities include fifteen restaurants and bars, five swimming pools, a casino, a ballroom (the largest on a current ship), a theatre, a library, a gym, an art gallery, a golf simulator, and the first planetarium at sea.
+Queen Mary 2s facilities include fifteen restaurants and bars, four swimming pools (originally five), a casino, the largest ballroom on a ship in service, a theatre, a library, a gym, an art gallery, a golf simulator, and the first planetarium at sea.

 Characteristics

 Queen Mary 2 is the flagship of Cunard Line.
-She was constructed to replace the aging Queen Elizabeth 2, which was the Cunard flagship from 1969 to 2004 and the last major ocean liner built before Queen Mary 2.
-Queen Mary 2 had the Royal Mail Ship (RMS) prefix conferred on her by the Royal Mail when she entered service in 2004, as a gesture to Cunard's history.
+She was constructed to replace the Queen Elizabeth 2, which was the Cunard flagship from 1969 to 2004 and the last major ocean liner built before Queen Mary 2.
+Queen Mary 2 had the RMS (Royal Mail Ship) prefix conferred on her by the Royal Mail when she entered service in 2004, as a gesture to Cunard's history.
+Although general mail is no longer transported by liners, the criterion for this designation, Queen Mary 2 carries a traditional red postbox for passengers and accepts mail also through the purser's office, which has a special stamp for all letters posted aboard.

 Queen Mary 2 is not a steamship like many of her predecessors, but is powered primarily by four diesel engines, with two additional gas turbines providing extra power when required; this integrated electric propulsion configuration is used to produce the power to drive her four electric propulsion pods as well as the ship's hotel services.
-The spaces for these prime movers are also split, and controls are also backed up, with the intention of preventing a single failure from disabling the ship.
+The spaces for these prime movers are split, and controls are backed up, so that a single failure will not disable the ship.